yangye-huaizhou/secure-vhost/README.md

 for packet copying, it should firstly send a socket based message to query QEMU process for address translation.
 The address translation done by the software vIOMMU can confirm the legitimacy of VM memory access.
-However, frequent communication will reduce performance to 20%, with severe packet loss.
+However, frequent communication will reduce performance to 20%, with severe packet loss (when using kernel driver inside the VM).
 So it is rarely used for practical environments.

 ## What is secure-vhost?